etho201/vagrant-boxes/uln-search/README.md

 ## Want to do the same thing with a container instead?

-1. Containers are faster than virtual machines, and are perfect when you only need to perform simple operations.
+1. Using a Vagrant box is a bit overkill for what we're trying to do here.
+Containers are faster than virtual machines, and are perfect when you only need to perform single-purpose operations.
 Using a container to export a list of packages to a text file is a good example of this.
 Just run the following to launch an OL8 container that will create a file called `uln-packages.txt` containing the entire ULN catalog:

     ```bash
     podman run --rm --hostname=uln-search -v ${PWD}:/data \
-    --env USERNAME=$(podman run --rm -v ${PWD}:/workdir mikefarah/yq e '.uln.username' variables.yaml) \
+    --env USERNAME=$(podman run --rm -v ${PWD}:/workdir mikefarah/yq '.uln.username' variables.yaml) \
-    --env PASSWORD=$(podman run --rm -v ${PWD}:/workdir mikefarah/yq e '.uln.password' variables.yaml) \
+    --env PASSWORD=$(podman run --rm -v ${PWD}:/workdir mikefarah/yq '.uln.password' variables.yaml) \
-    --env CSI=$(podman run --rm -v ${PWD}:/workdir mikefarah/yq e '.uln.csi' variables.yaml) \
+    --env CSI=$(podman run --rm -v ${PWD}:/workdir mikefarah/yq '.uln.csi' variables.yaml) \
     -t --entrypoint /data/scripts/provision.sh oraclelinux:8
     ```